MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-filled-maps-choropleths.md

    :::image type="content" source="media/power-bi-visualization-filled-maps-choropleths/power-bi-map.png" alt-text="Screenshot of Filled map added to Sentiment page.":::

 1. On the filled map, select a state to cross-highlight and cross-filter the other visualizations on the page.
-Selecting **Texas**, for example, cross-filters the cards and cross-highlights the bar chart.
+When you select **Texas**, for example, it cross-filters the cards and cross-highlights the bar chart.
 As a result, you can see that **Sentiment** is **75** and that Texas is in the **Central District #23**.

    :::image type="content" source="media/power-bi-visualization-filled-maps-choropleths/power-bi-filter.png" alt-text="Screenshot of map showing Texas selected.":::